 Accusation: Kevin Stitt and Gateway were “kicked out” of multiple states.

 Truth: Kevin Stitt and Gateway can do business in all 50 states.
-Kevin Stitt and Gateway have not been “kicked out” of Illinois, Arkansas, or any other state as Mick Cornett’s base falsely claims.
+Kevin Stitt and Gateway have not been “kicked out” of Illinois, Arkansas, or any other state as paid TVs coming out of Washington, D.C. have stated.

-Gateway is a success story, and like any business, it has paid fees due to minor infractions by employees.
+Gateway is a success story, and like any business, it has corrected mistakes and taken action against bad actors.
 What the attack ads fail to tell you is that Kevin Stitt requires routine internal reviews at Gateway to maintain efficiency and accountability of his 165 field offices’ operations and budgets.
-These field offices are the equivalent of small businesses across America, and the audits allow him to catch poor business performance or bad actors in the early stages so that the company can take swift, corrective action.
+These field offices are the equivalent of small businesses across America, and the audits allow him to catch poor business performance in the early stages so that the company can take swift, corrective action.
 It is time we require this type of transparency, accountability, and efficiency in state government!

-Accusation: Mick Cornett’s base cites a 2010 Forbes article that claims Gateway Mortgage has one of the worst loan default rates nationwide.
+Accusation: An article in Forbes from 2010 claims Gateway Mortgage has one of the worst loan default rates nationwide.

 TRUTH: Gateway’s loan default rate is significantly lower than their peers and the nationwide average.
 At the time of the Forbes article, Gateway had just begun originating FHA loans at a very low volume.